 The archaeological site of Vlochos is situated three kilometres north of the town of Palamas in western Thessaly, and consists of the large hill of Strongilovouni and its immediate surroundings.
 An archaeological field programme (The Vlochos Archaeological Project) was carried out here in 2016–2018 as a collaboration between the Ephorate of Antiquities of Karditsa and the Institute, aiming at surveying the extensive multi-period ancient remains found here.

-Today Poros consists of two islands: Spheria, which is the modern town of Poros, and Kalaureia, the larger and less populated island.
-The archaeological site of Kalaureia lies on the island with the same name c.
-6 km from Poros town, and can be approached by a winding road either from the town or from the village of Askeli on Kalaureia.
-The site is on a plateau between the hills of Aghios Elias and Vigla and has a commanding position c.
-200 m above the sea level.
-To the north there is a visual connection with the peninsula of Methana and the islands of Angistri and Aigina, and to the south it is possible to catch glimpses of the sea against the background of the steep Peloponnesian coast.
-Beyond Aigina, Pireus and the coastline of Attica are visible on clear days.
+The Sanctuary of Poseidon on Kalaureia is located on the island of Poros in the Saronic Gulf, c.
+6 km from Poros town.
+The site lies on a plateau between the hills of Aghios Elias and Vigla and holds a commanding position c.
+200 m above sea level.
+To the north there is a visual connection with the Methana peninsula as well as the islands of Angistri and Aigina, while in the far distance it is possible to see Pireus and the coastline of Attica on clear days.
+To the south, the visitor can catch glimpses of the sea against the background of the steep Peloponnesian coast.

 The Asea valley is located between the ancient cities of Tegea and Megalopolis in the central Peloponnese.
 The city of Asea itself, an independent polis between the 6th and 3rd century BC, was located on and around the conspicuous Paleokastro hill at the heart of the valley.
 The location of the valley is important as it acted as a “main” thoroughfare between Corinthia and the Argolid in the east, and Olympia in the west, during prehistoric and ancient times.
 Due to few mentions in ancient literature, Asea is mainly known through the archaeological evidence.